Wall makes Houston debut, Rockets beat Kings 122-119

 Kings: SG DaQuan Jeffries suffered a Grade 3 left ankle sprain during 4-on-4 play Tuesday and will miss at least six weeks, the Kings said Wednesday. .
 PF Jabari Parker (back stiffness) remained sidelined and has yet to make his season debut.

-Rockets: Houston was hosting its first regular- season home game since March 10, before COVID-19 derailed last season.
+Rockets: Houston was hosting its first regular-season home game since March 10, before COVID-19 derailed last season.
 There were masked fans in attendance, but far below 25% capacity and only about a dozen fans sitting courtside. … KJ Martin and Ben McLemore remain away from the team and are self-isolating per COVID-19 protocols.